Andrew-G/link_site/README.md

 ### Adding a category

-To add a category, right click the category folder you wish to add the category to and click *Add*
+To add a category, right click the folder you wish to add the category to and click *Add*
 - __Code:__ example-category
 - __Name:__ Example Category
 - __Description:__ example *(This will be changed later)*